Metropolis-Scale Road Network Datasets for Fine-Grained Urban Traffic Modeling: Existing public datasets for traffic analysis

+The advancement of data-driven urban traffic analysis critically depends on high-quality, large-scale public datasets.
+These benchmarks provide a common foundation for uncovering complex real-world patterns, evaluating predictive models, and ultimately advancing urban traffic systems.
+Recent works show a clear progression towards more complex and realistic data, but we also find a persistent gap between the needs faced in various modern applications and the scope of analysis permitted by existing data sources.

-By far the most popular datasets for traffic forecasting are \texttt{METR-LA} and \texttt{PEMS-BAY} introduced by \citet{li2018diffusion}.
-In these datasets, nodes represent sensors located on roads that measure traffic speed, and edges are constructed based on location proximity (road travel distance between the sensors). \texttt{METR-LA} is based on data from loop detectors in the highways of Los Angeles County \citep{jagadish2014big} and \texttt{PEMS-BAY} is based on data from California Department of Transportation (CalTrans) Performance Measurement System \citep[PeMS,][]{chen2001freeway}.
-Some works also use other datasets collected from the same PeMS data source: these datasets may include different subsets of sensors or measurements during different periods of time, but the general structure of these datasets is mostly the same \citep{yu2018spatio, guo2019attention, song2020spatial}.
-Most works on GNN-based traffic forecasting evaluate their models exclusively on \texttt{METR-LA}, \texttt{PEMS-BAY}, or other datasets obtained from the PeMS data.
+Some of the most popular datasets for traffic modeling are \texttt{METR-LA} and \texttt{PEMS-BAY}, which were introduced by \citet{li2018diffusion}.
+They are primarily used for traffic forecasting with graph neural networks (GNNs) as one of the main predictive tasks related to traffic modeling.
+In these datasets, nodes represent sensors located on roads that measure traffic speed, and edges are constructed based on location proximity (road travel distance between the sensors). \texttt{METR-LA} is based on the data from loop detectors on the highways of Los Angeles County \citep{jagadish2014big}, and \texttt{PEMS-BAY} is based on the data from California Department of Transportation Performance Measurement System \citep{chen2001freeway}.
+Some works also use other datasets collected from the same PeMS data source: they may include different subsets of sensors or measurements during different periods of time, but the general structure of these datasets is mostly the same \citep{yu2018spatio, guo2019attention, song2020spatial}.
+Most works on traffic forecasting with GNNs evaluate their models exclusively on \texttt{METR-LA}, \texttt{PEMS-BAY}, or other datasets obtained from the PeMS data.

-We note that these standard datasets are extremely small: \texttt{METR-LA} has only $207$ nodes (sensors), while \texttt{PEMS-BAY} has only $325$ nodes.
-Other traffic forecasting datasets obtained from the PeMS data also typically have up to a few hundred nodes.
-Recently, a larger dataset based on PeMS data was proposed: \texttt{LargeST}~\citep{liu2023largest} with $8{,}600$ nodes, which is still relatively small compared to the amount of data that needs to be processed by traffic forecasting systems in large cities.
-The small size of standard datasets de-emphasizes model efficiency and leads to proposed models being very resource-intensive and thus not scalable to real-world applications, as we will discuss later.

-To obtain a graph structure, previous works~\citep{li2018diffusion,yu2018spatio,wu2019graph,liu2023largest} connect two sensors if the road network distance between them is below a certain heuristically chosen threshold.
-The real road graph structure cannot be used, since sensors are very sparsely located and thus do not provide information for most existing roads.
-Thus, the only option is to use a heuristic for constructing a graph in the absence of information about the real road network connectivity.
-As a result, the real network topology is not provided with any of the standard datasets, which is a significant limitation.